Harry A. Sieben: Military career

-Sieben's military career spans 35 years of active, reserve, and National Guard duty.
+In 1968, Sieben joined the United States Army in the Military Intelligence Branch.
+He completed basic and advanced training at Fort Dix, New Jersey, and Fort Devens, Massachusetts.

-In 1968, Sieben joined the United States Army Reserve, Military Intelligence Branch.
-After training at Fort Dix, New Jersey, and Fort Devens, Massachusetts, Sieben was stationed to Fort Snelling, Minnesota in 1969, where he served until 1975.
-During this period, Sieben worked as a Morse code intercept operator and platoon leader for the Army Security Agency (ASA), the Army's signals intelligence branch.
+From 1969 to 1975, Sieben was stationed at Fort Snelling, Minnesota.
+During this period, Sieben worked as a Morse code intercept operator and platoon leader in the Army Security Agency (ASA), the Army's signals intelligence branch.

-He then received a direct commission in the Minnesota Air National Guard in April 1975.
+He then received a direct commission into the Minnesota Air National Guard in April 1975.
 He served in the Judge Advocate General's Corps for the 133rd Airlift Wing, 148th Fighter Wing, and Headquarters Minnesota Air National Guard.
 In 1990, he was appointed as the state judge advocate for the Minnesota National Guard.

-In 1997, he was promoted to assistant adjutant general in the Minnesota Air National Guard.
+In 1997, he was promoted to Assistant Adjutant General in the Minnesota Air National Guard based in St. Paul.
 In this position, Sieben was responsible for liaison with senior leadership at higher headquarters, coordination with state and federal agencies, direction of long range planning, coordination of real estate matters, and implementation of plans and programs.

-In October 1998, Sieben was promoted to Brigadier General at National Guard state headquarter in St. Paul.
+In October 1998, Sieben was promoted to brigadier general at National Guard state headquarters in St. Paul.
 Major General and Adjutant General Eugene Andreotti, and Sieben's uncle and former Adjutant General James Sieben, pinned the stars on Sieben's shoulders at the ceremony.

-In 2003, Governor Tim Pawlenty appointed Sieben as acting adjutant general, the state's top-ranking officer.
-During Sieben's tenure, he was responsible for the 12,500 men and women of the Minnesota National Guard, and oversaw force deployments to Iraq, Bosnia, and Kosovo.
+In August 2003, Governor Tim Pawlenty appointed General Sieben, then 59, acting Adjutant General, the state's top-ranking officer.
+During Sieben's tenure, he was responsible for the 12,500 men and women of the Minnesota National Guard.
+While Sieben was acting Adjutant, about one-fourth of the state's total force was activated, or soon to be activated, including service in places to include Iraq, Bosnia, and Kosovo.

 After retiring from the military, Sieben was invested as Civilian Aide to the Secretary of the Army for Minnesota in October 2006 at the Pentagon by Secretary of the Army Francis Harvey.

 Sieben's awards and decorations include a Meritorious Service Medal, Air Force Commendation Medal, Air Force Outstanding Unit Award, Air Force Organizational Excellence Award, and Small Arms Expert Marksmanship Ribbon.
 Sieben also received the Minnesota Superior Volunteer Service Award.

 Legal career and other work

 Sieben was also a career trial attorney, practicing law in Minnesota for over 50 years.
-Sieben joined SiebenCarey, one of Minnesota's largest personal injury law firms, in 1969, and served as managing partner from 1983-2007.
+After joining SiebenCarey in 1969, he served as managing partner from 1983-2007, helping build one of Minnesota's largest personal injury law firms.

 Sieben also served on the Board of Directors of the Civilian Marksmanship Program for 24 years, including service as Secretary and Vice-Chair of the Board.
 Sieben also served on the Boards of the Regina Medical Center and Starbase Minnesota.

 Sieben was nominated to serve on the Board of Regents of the University of Minnesota in 1997.